 The ASICS NOVABLAST 5 and ASICS GEL-NIMBUS 27 are both neutral daily trainers built for comfort but cater to very different preferences.
 The NOVABLAST 5 is a modern, high-stack trainer that combines soft FF BLAST+ ECO foam with a responsive geometry, giving it a fun, energetic bounce while staying light and super cushioned.
 It's the more playful of the two, capable of handling some pace variations and offering a more engaging ride for runners who like to feel their shoes give them something in return for their efforts.
 The GEL-NIMBUS 27, in contrast, is ASICS' flagship soft-cruiser and focuses on plushness and stability.
 It provides excellent impact absorption for all types of easy runs.
 However, it's noticeably heavier and less dynamic than the NOVABLAST 5, and it lacks the versatility and excitement of its sibling.

 The Brooks Glycerin Max and ASICS GEL-NIMBUS 27 are two popular max-cushioned daily trainers on the market, each built to deliver a plush and protective ride.
 Both are similarly soft underfoot and close in weight, offering maximum comfort for easy miles or long days on your feet.
-The Brooks shoe has a slightly higher overall stack, but the ASICS' midsole better absorbs impacts.
-That said, the Brooks benefits from a more pronounced rocker geometry, making transitions feel smoother and more rolling, especially for heel strikers who want a bit of help moving forward.
+The Brooks shoe has a slightly higher overall stack, and absorbs impact better.
+The Brooks also benefits from a more pronounced rocker geometry, making transitions feel smoother and more rolling, especially for heel strikers who want a bit of help moving forward.
 In contrast, the ASICS feels more traditional in its underfoot feel, prioritizing softness and impact absorption over forward momentum.

 This is a heavy shoe, even compared to other premium max-cushioned trainers like the Saucony Triumph 22.
 While it's not the bulkiest in its class, it still sits on the heavier side of the spectrum and isn't ideal if you're looking for something nimble or fast.
 That said, it weighs about the same as the previous ASICS GEL-NIMBUS 26, despite an increase in stack height—so ASICS has done a good job keeping the added volume from becoming an even greater burden.